What are Stop Loss Strategies?

 How do you keep your emotions from getting the upper hand when you invest?
 Create and follow a good exit strategy!

-It’s been widely suggested to investors that you need to maintain a stop loss, and many have recommended a specific trailing stop percentage as a blanket for all stocks.
+It’s been widely suggested to investors that you need to maintain a stop loss.
+Many have recommended a specific trailing stop percentage as a blanket for all stocks.

 This could be a good strategy.
 But…

-Is it a good idea to use the same percentage trailing stop for a safer stock like Johnson & Johnson as compared to a more volatile stock such as Tesla?
+Is it a good idea to use the same percentage trailing stop for a safer stock like Walmart as compared to a more volatile stock such as Tesla?

 This was a first, but it wasn’t the end!
-He took it another step further and created an indicator system we call the Stock State Indicators.
+He took it another step further and created an indicator system.
+They’re the Stock State Indicators.
+They tell you the health of your stocks.

-Here at TradeStops we believe in empowering our users to choose the strategy that best fits their risk tolerance and investing goals.
+Here at TradeSmith we believe in empowering our users to choose the methodology that best fits their risk tolerance and investing goals.

 When you create a position in TradeStops, you have many exit strategy options at your disposal.